Green-Software-Foundation/if/src/builtins/interpolation/README.md

      - `timestamp` - should be in string or date format
      - `[input-parameter]` - validates whether the parameter name is included in the input, and if its value should be a number within the range of x points.

-     If the `vcpus-allocated` and `vcpus-total` are provided, the `vcpus-total` should be greater than `vcpus-allocated`.
-The `vcpus-allocated` should be greater than or equal to 1.

    - Calculation

      - If the `method` is provided, choose the right way to calculate.
 For the `linear` and `polynomial` methods, calculate according to their formulas.
 For spline interpolation, use the npm module `typescript-cubic-spline`.